carlosazsilva/PolynomialApp/README.md

 Constructor                            | Action
 :------------------------------------- | :-----
 `Polynomial()`                         | Default constructor.
-`public Polynomial(params int[] coef)` | Creates a new instance of the Polynomial object with the coefficients as parameters.<br>The degree of each term is its respective index in the array.<br>Terms with 0 valued coefficients are not allowed.
+`public Polynomial(params int[] coef)` | Creates a new instance of the Polynomial class the parameters as its coefficients.<br>The degree of each term is given by its respective index in the array.<br>Terms with 0 valued coefficients are not allowed.
-`public Polynomial(string polynomial)` | Creates a new instance of the Polynomial object based on a string.
+`public Polynomial(string polynomial)` | Creates a new instance of the Polynomial class based on a string.

 ### Properties